Dorothy K’s Place for Memory Care

 Dementia and Alzheimer’s Disease Affects Everyone

 The professionals at The Lamoine will listen to the concerns you have for your loved one.
 We will work together to detail a care plan specific to your loved one’s individual needs and desires.
 The Lamoine works with families and caregivers to provide education and resources to help us better understand the disease and how we can best help our loved one.

 The Lamoine team members are trained in Positive Approach® to Care (PAC) founded by Teepa Snow.
 Snow is an occupational therapist with forty years of clinical practice experience and one of the world’s leading educators on dementia and the care that accompanies it.
 Learn more Teepa Snow and PAC.

 The Lamoine Means Business

-The Lamoine will receive certification from the State of Illinois by June 2018, to provide licensed memory care in Dorothy K’s Place.
+The Lamoine’s Memory Care is licensed by IDPH (Illinois Department of Public Health).
 We are committed to ongoing training to assure we are providing the most comprehensive care possible.
 Our Registered Nurse will be available 24/7, and our neighborhood will be fully staffed with certified caregivers for medication management and personal assistance all day, and all night.

 Our Care is Dignified

 An example of our dignified approach is flexible mealtimes.
 There is a dining room on each floor in Dorothy K’s Place, which will allow for greater flexibility, privacy, and dignity at meal times so a resident can eat when he/she is hungry, as opposed to set meal times.
 Activities provided in our memory care neighborhood are individual, and specialized to each person.

 We all want the best for our loved ones